Arts and Entertainment

 Janice Neil is associate chair of the School of Journalism, Ryerson University, and a former editor-in-chief of J-Source.
 She worked as a reporter with CBC Radio and TV in London, Toronto and Regina, and was Ottawa bureau chief and senior editor of TVOntario’s Studio 2.

 Rosa Harris got her start as a reporter at the Sherbrooke Record and has had articles published in Fortune, Chatelaine, Saturday Night, Maclean’s, Canadian Business, Equinox, Canadian Geographic, the Ottawa Citizen and the Victoria Times Colonist.
 She has taught journalism at Royal Roads, Carleton and Concordia universities.
+She is the author of Boomerville, a collection of columns on her generation, published in 2015 by Manor House Press.

 Michel Héroux was a reporter covering Quebec’s National Assembly before being named vice-president, news and public affairs, for the TVA television network.
 He later went on to become director of communications and government relations for the Université de Laval.
+He is presently retired.

 Stewart Muir is based in Vancouver where he is founding director of the Resource Works Society, which seeks to build an informed and open conversation about natural resources in British Columbia.
 He is an award-winning author, former deputy managing editor of the Vancouver Sun, and a former managing director of a Canadian Press business unit.